-- Study 100 feet from the ancient sea walls of Syracuse, Sicily, in a 17th century palazzo, the location of Arcadia in Sicily's Mediterranean Center for Arts and Sciences (MCAS).
+- Study 100 feet from the ancient sea walls of Syracuse, Sicily, in a 17th century palazzo, the location of the Arcadia Sicily Center.

 - Immerse yourself in the study of Italian language and culture in the historic center of this legendary city.

 - Earn credit at a renowned international institute with classes taught in English by expert faculty.

 - Interact through weekly events with local students to hone your language skills, and gain an authentic sense of Mediterranean culture.

 Arcadia in Sicily offers a wide range of liberal arts courses at its center.
 These courses, combined with academic field study (included in the program fee and an integral part of the program in Sicily) enable students to explore the diversity of the Mediterranean world from a unique perspective and experience the richly varied culture of this fascinating island.

 Its faculty and their interests are international in scope.
 The five main discipline areas – classical studies, environmental studies, history and political science, Italian studies, and studio and fine arts – offer you a unique cultural and educational experience that fosters the positive expression of ideas and ideals.
 You can take between 14 - 18 credits per semester.
 All students must take Italian Language and the Sicily Core Course, and the remainder can be selected from across disciplines.
 Coursework focuses on both the rich resources of the center’s Mediterranean surroundings, and more mainstream areas of academic inquiry.
 All courses are taught at the Palazzo Ardizzone, but instructors make frequent and engaging use of the city and its environs as an extension of the classroom.